 STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY

 Pipistrelle bat tongue.
-Coloured scanning electron micrograph (SEM) of the surface of a pipistrelle bat's (Pipistrellus pipistrellus) tongue showing three types of papillae (projections).
-Covering the majority of the tongue's surface are scale- like papillae.
-These and the posterior-median papillae at top left are mechanical papillae; they sense pressure.
-The round red areas are fungiform papillae, which contain the taste buds (blue).
+Coloured scanning electron micrograph (SEM) of the surface of a pipistrelle bat's (Pipistrellus pipistrellus) tongue.
+Covering the majority of the tongue's surface are scale-like projections called filiform papillae.
+These are mechanical papillae that sense pressure.
+The three round areas here are fungiform papillae, which contain the taste buds (blue).
 Magnification: x350 when printed 10 centimetres wide.